kingeke/Calendar-App/readme.md

 This calendar app help users manage their day to day appointments.
 You can view a demo here [Demo](https://calendar-appointments.herokuapp.com/)

+## Features

 ---

+-   Create appointments for different times in a day.
+-   Edit/Delete an appointment.
+-   Export appointments to Excel or PDF.
+-   Print appointments.
+-   Multiple appointment views (Month, Week, Appointments).
+-   Importing old appointments.
+-   Auto mark an appointment as completed if the end date has passed.

 # Getting started